LonglongaaaGo/EXE-GAN/README.md

 ## Notice
 Our paper was first released at Sun, 13 Feb 2022.
 We are thankful for the community's recognition and attention to our project.
-Due to a lengthy review process, there has been a delay in sharing our codes.
 Now, we are excited to open-source our work on GitHub.
 We also recognized that there have been some great papers published after ours, and we encourage you to check out their projects as well: